Student Success and Opportunity

 • Undergraduate research.
 Expand opportunities for undergraduate students to engage in meaningful and mentored research and creative experiences, making undergraduate research a hallmark of the IUB student experience while simultaneously expanding awareness of the value of research and creative activity.

 • Career preparation.
-Ensure that all academic units offer individualized career development services and opportunities in each year of a student’s undergraduate experience, tailored to student needs and career
+Ensure that all academic units offer individualized career development services and opportunities in each year of a student’s undergraduate experience, tailored to student needs and career aspirations.

 Primary